cameron314/concurrentqueue/README.md

 per-consumer token, and one "implicit" version that works without tokens.
 Using the explicit methods is almost always faster (though not necessarily by a huge factor).
-Apart from performance, the primary distinction between them is their sub-queue allocation behaviour for enqueue operations: Using the implicit enqueue methods causes an automatically-allocated thread-local producer sub-queue to be allocated (it is marked for reuse once the thread exits).
+Apart from performance, the primary distinction between them is their sub-queue allocation behaviour for enqueue operations: Using the implicit enqueue methods causes an automatically-allocated thread-local producer sub-queue to be allocated.
-Explicit producers, on the other hand, are tied directly to their tokens' lifetimes (and are also recycled as needed).
+Explicit producers, on the other hand, are tied directly to their tokens' lifetimes (but are recycled internally).

+In order to avoid the number of sub-queues growing without bound, implicit producers are marked for reuse once their thread exits.
+However, this is not supported on all platforms.
+If using the queue from short-lived threads, it is recommended to use explicit producer tokens instead.

 Full API (pseudocode):